MelakuDemeke/printf/README.md

 5. My weakness is wearing too much leopard print - Handle the following custom conversion specifier:
     * `S` : prints the string.
     * Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: `\x`, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)
+6. How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print - Handle the following conversion specifier: `p`.